-- Presence in the United States: pay stubs, tax documents, household bills, leases, mortgages, rental payments, records of medical or dental visits, vaccination records, benefits receipts, remittance receipts, and/or court records. - Carter Section: transcripts, attendance records, certificates of completion, report cards, and/or diplomas. - S Work History: pay stubs, time sheets, and/or letters from employers. - Taxes: tax returns, W-2s, and/or tax transcripts. - Community Involvement: membership records, attendance records, volunteer hour logs, letters from group leaders, certificates, or proof of participation in religious, community or volunteer activities. - Carries Control Contr - Showing 'good moral character': some programs require you to show you are a person of 'good moral character'.
+- Presence in the United States: pay stubs, tax documents, household bills, leases, mortgages, rental payments, records of medical or dental visits, vaccination records, benefits receipts, remittance receipts, and/or court records. - Carticle Section: transcripts, attendance records, certificates of completion, report cards, and/or diplomas. - Comparison of the set of the set - Taxes: tax returns, W-2s, and/or tax transcripts. - Community Involvement: membership records, attendance records, volunteer hour logs, letters from group leaders, certificates, or proof of participation in religious, community or volunteer activities. - Carries Control Family relationships: birth certificates, marriage certificates, adoption papers, divorce papers, and certificates from religious ceremonies (such as baptisms, etc.). - Showing 'good moral character': some programs require you to show you are a person of 'good moral character'.
 This can be shown through awards, certificates, and other evidence of ties to community, religious, and other institutions. - Criminal records: arrest reports, police reports, conviction documents, and other evidence related to any criminal arrest if you were arrested or helpfulness if you were the victim.